 Wheel Setback

 Front-wheel setback is measured through the spindles perpendicular to the vehicle's centerline.
-Front-wheel setback causes a vehicle to drift to the side with the most setback.
+Front-wheel setback causes a vehicle to drift to the side with the least setback.

 Leaf spring components labeled.